HOW IT WORKS

 This consultation service, which serves frail older adults during emergency department (ED) visits or hospital admissions and the transition back home, works with general practitioners (GPs) and other community providers involved in the continuity of care.
 Fundamental to all OPCCT processes is ongoing, shared responsibility for care.
 Program eligibility is based on a range of characteristics, including presence of geriatric syndromes, social isolation, care environment, hospitalization frequency, cognition, and age.
 Eligibility criteria reflect quality and safety issues and are based on priorities set by international research into rapid identification of common frailty markers.
 The patient intake process, which uses the Rockwood Clinical Frailty Scale, is a comprehensive assessment of health and social needs that determines patient care goals, discharge disposition, and referrals to appropriate allied health professionals for care in the hospital or at home.
 The OPCCT nurse acts as a navigator in the ED once a referral is made.
 The formal referral pathway is the ED’s health information system, though referrals are also made informally in the ED.

 Originally this program started with a 12-month pilot in 2014.
 The program was designed and implemented by the local health care network to support seamless care transitions between primary and tertiary care settings for aged care facility residents.
 The pilot program cared for more than 1,000 patients before transitioning to an expanded program that encompasses patients living at home.
 The program routinely collects data on program activities and is being evaluated externally.
+A pre-post evaluation published in 2019 found improvements in patient outcomes as well as decreases in hospital admission rates from the ED and in 28-day ED return visits.

 For providers.
 Although most team members are colocated in hospitals, the health and social care providers involved in OPCCT collaborate across multiple settings: within hospital departments, community care, subacute facilities (rehabilitation, geriatric evaluation and management units, hospice), home palliative care, GPs, and Aged Care Facilities.
 OPCCT nurses can self-refer in the ED, which ensures prompt intervention and avoids the wait for a referral from general ED clinicians, who generally are not as focused in identifying frailty as the OPCCT nurse.
 Smooth transitions are coordinated and monitored through communication tools and standardized handover prompts.